AHIMA Foundation Scholarships with Specialty Criteria

 - The Linda Kloss Honorary Endowed Scholarship - for applicants whose careers illustrate leadership and vision, and who possess a dedication to lifelong learning

 - NEW John Kloss Memorial Veteran Scholarship - in memory of John Kloss, husband to former AHIMA CEO Linda Kloss, MA, RHIA, CAE, FAHIMA and supported by AHIMA members

 - Margaret Lloyd Endowed Memorial Scholarship - available for applicants at the associate level

 - NEW Paula and Ron Lawlor Endowed Scholarship Fund for the benefit of nontraditional HIM Careers - scholarships for alternative HIM students (working learners), started by Ron and Paula Lawlor, RHIA

 - Kathy McCaffrey Memorial Scholarship - available for graduate level scholarship

-- Joel Nagorner Memorial Endowed Scholarship - available for dissertation support
+- NEW Joel Nagorner Memorial Endowed Scholarship - available for dissertation support

 - Thought Leader Scholarship - for graduate level applicants with outstanding leadership